The lifetime allowance was introduced on 6 April 2006 (A-Day) but has not remained at the same level. It is currently £1,073,100.

 Defined benefit schemes can only offer a scheme pension.
 A scheme pension involves paying a pension for life out of the scheme assets or buying an annuity out of the scheme assets.

 When someone crystallises benefits in a defined benefit scheme, the value of the annual amount of pension promised by the scheme is multiplied by a standard valuation factor of 20:1.
 Where some of the pension is commuted for a pension commencement lump sum, it is the pension after commutation that is multiplied by the standard valuation factor of 20:1.
-This factor includes an allowance for dependant's benefits up to the level of the member's pension at date of death and for annual increases of 5%.
+This factor includes an allowance for annual increases of 5% on the scheme pension.
 Any defined benefit scheme that provides increases more than 5% can apply to HM Revenue and Customs for a scheme specific valuation factor which can be higher than 20:1.

 Pension commencement lump sums are valued using a factor of 1:1 and are added to the above value.